timproctor/timproctor.github.io/_posts/2015-03-27-poodr-by-sandi-metz-chapter-three.markdown

 #### Remove Argument-Order Dependencies ###

-In the example below, *Gear's initialize* method takes three arguments: *chainring*, *cog*, and *wheel*.
+In the example below, <span class="other-font">Gear's</span> *initialize* method takes three arguments: *chainring*, *cog*, and <span class="other-font">wheel</span>.
 It provides no defaults; each of these arguments is required.
-When a new instance of *Gear* is created, the three arguments must be passed and they must be passed in the exact order.
+When a new instance of <span class="other-font">Gear</span> is created, the three arguments must be passed and they must be passed in the exact order.

 {% highlight ruby %}
 class Gear